cophi-wue/ecml19.hummel.github.io/README.md

-# HummeL: Humanities meets Learning -
+# HummeL: - Humanities meets Learning -
 ## Challenges for Computational Literary Studies
+### Workshop at the European Conference on Machine Learning and Principles and Practice of Knowledge Discovery in Databases (ECML-PKDD 2019)

 ### Workshop Chairs